colinlpaterson/colinlpaterson.github.io/_posts/2024-11-06-calculating-loan-portfolio-yields-in-r.md

 ## The Problem

-A critical metric used to evaluate loan participations is the effective yield, which is the internal rate of return of a series of cash flows.
+A critical metric used to evaluate loan participations is the effective yield, which is the internal rate of return of a series of cash flows (including the purchase price of the pool).
 I needed a function that could:
 - Accept actual calendar dates for when cash flows are expected to be received
 - Be flexible to allow irregular cash flows
 - Calculate effective yield using actual/actual day count